Cornelius Smelt: Military career

 Smelt served in the British Army, beginning his career with the 14th Regiment of Foot, and was promoted to lieutenant on 2 March 1772.
 Four years later, on 9 July 1776, he was gazetted to the 35th (Royal Sussex) Regiment of Foot with whom he saw action in various campaigns during the American War of Independence.
 On 17 July 1787, as a captain, he was assigned as Deputy Governor of Southsea Castle.
-Smelt's military career spanned forty six years, including his time as a member of the North Yorkshire Militia.
+Smelt's military career spanned forty six years, including his time as a member of the North York Militia (major 1797, lieutenant-colonel 1803, shortly before his retirement).

 Governorship of the Isle of Man

 On 15 June 1805, Smelt became the first royally appointed Lieutenant Governor of the Isle of Man.
-Governor Smelt's political liberalism was seen as a balance for the Dukes of Atholl, who ruled the Isle of Man first as Kings of Mann, then Lords of Mann, and durings Smelt's time, Governors of the Isle of Man.
+Governor Smelt's political liberalism was seen as a balance for the Dukes of Atholl, who ruled the Isle of Man first as Kings of Mann, then Lords of Mann, and during Smelt's time, Governors of the Isle of Man.
 He was appointed as "Inspecting Field-Officer of Fencibles and Volunteers in the Isle of Man" on 26 October 1805, granting him the temporary rank of lieutenant colonel.
 He acted as a restraining influence on some of the modernising ambitions of John Murray, 4th Duke of Atholl, the last Governor.

 By 1812 the situation between the Duke of Atholl and Governor Smelt resulted in the Duke requesting that Smelt should vacate the Governor's House at Castle Rushen in order that he could reside there whenever he visited the Isle of Man, insisting that Smelt took residence at The George Inn.

 Smelt himself when writing to the Home Office in 1812 frankly declared he was: